Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Display the Property Sheet of the Query.
 Press F4 or ALT+Enter to display the property sheet and make sure that it is the Query Property Sheet.
 Under the Title of the Property Sheet, there will be a description: Selection Type Query Property.

-5. You can find the correct syntax for Access, Excel, Paradox, and ODBC connection string for IBM iSeries machine, SQL Server, etc., from the above-quoted Articles.
+5. You can find the correct syntax for Access, Excel, Paradox, and ODBC connection strings for IBM iSeries machines, SQL Server, etc., from the above-quoted Articles.

 Caution: